fcdm25/FamilyVisaBot/README.md

 # FamilyVisaBot
 Get notified about potential timeslots available in VFS Global.
 Written in Python language.

-Below steps assume you have Python installed.
-Tested with Python 3.10.5 version.
+Below steps assume you have Python and Google Chrome installed.
+Tested with Python 3.10.5 and Google Chrome 116 versions respectively.

 Step 1: Download the chromedriver.exe compatible with your Chrome version.
 Refer to Chrome links.url file.
 Store chromedriver.exe in the FamilyVisaBot project folder.